vibe/aws-esm-modules-layer-support/README.md

 Both of these alternatives resolve around NOT using layers, however that introduces the limitions layers are used for.
 - Lack of sharability
-- Deployment package limition
+- Deployment package size limition
-- Console "file is to big to edit" errors
+- Console "file is too big to edit" errors
 - etc

 ## Solution

 Here's the thing, it's node.js all the way down.
 After I decompiled the [AWS Lambda Runtime](https://hub.docker.com/r/amazon/aws-lambda-nodejs) and reading the AWS specific code that bootstraps the environment, it's clear that all that needs to happen is for AWS Layer to provide additional [Layer Paths](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) for the node.js environment.

-Currently the bootstrap scripts that run before your lambda handler, add the supported Layer paths into the `node_path` but instead what we need is the ability for `node_modules` to be mounted within the direct hireachy of the function code, since the module resolution alogrithm will look up `node_modules` starting at the function directory and work it's way up until it reaches the server root `/`.
+Currently the bootstrap scripts that run before your lambda handler add the supported Layer paths into the `node_path` but instead what we need is the ability for `node_modules` to be mounted within the direct hireachy of the function code, since the module resolution alogrithm will look up `node_modules` starting at the function directory and work it's way up until it reaches the server root `/`.

 Working around the current limition is as simple as symlinking the layer path into your function directory.